 Now that you have an understanding of the different places you can source art to invest in, it’s time to learn the key types of artworks you can invest in to build your art investment portfolio.
 This is one of the most important decisions you can make and can determine the success of your portfolio.

 Old Masters artwork refers to art from the world’s most prominent artists such as Da Vinci, Michelangelo and Rembrandt.
 Their artwork carries, not only a large price tag but prestige too.
 You have probably seen Old Masters artwork in national art galleries, and museums – or studied them at school in art or history classes.
-Old Masters are ultimately the most valuable and rarest pieces of art in the world.
+Old Masters are ultimately the most valuable and limited edition pieces of art in the world.

 Blue Chip Art